MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-rls.md

 ## Using RLS with workspaces in Power BI

-If you publish your Power BI Desktop report to a workspace in the Power BI service, the roles will be applied to read-only members.
+If you publish your Power BI Desktop report to a workspace in the Power BI service, the RLS roles will be applied to read-only members who are assigned **Viewer** access to the workspace.
+Even if  **Viewers** are given Build permissions to the dataset, RLS will still apply.
+For example, if Viewers with Build permissions use [Analyze in Excel](../collaborate-share/service-analyze-in-excel.md), their view of the data will be protected by RLS.
+Workspace members assigned **Admin**, **Member**, or **Contributor** will have edit permission for the dataset and, therefore, RLS won't apply to them.
 You'll need to indicate that members can only view Power BI content in the workspace settings.

 > [!WARNING]
 > If you have configured the workspace so that members have edit permissions, the RLS roles won't be applied to them.
 Users can see all of the data.